derekzhao33/Movie-List-App/README.md

 ## User Stories

-- As a user, I want to create a movie/show and add it to the to-watch list of movies/shows
+- As a user, I want to create a movie/show with a status, name, and genre, and add it to the list of media items
-- As a user, I want to view all movies/shows on the to-watch list
+- As a user, I want to view all movie/show on the list, and view by genre, their media type, or their classification (watched, currently watching, to-watch)
-- As a user, I want to add the name, genre, link for the show/movie, and any notes/reviews I have
+- As a user, I want to add notes, ratings, and watch time for the movie/show
-- As a user, I want to change the details of movies/shows, such as the notes, watch time, and episode/timestamp that I am at
+- As a user, I want to change any details about the movie (status, name, genre, notes, ratings, watch time, episode, season)
-- As a user, I want to categorize my movies/shows as watched, currently watching, or to-watch
+- As a user, I want to categorize my movie/show as watched, currently watching, or to-watch
-- As a user, I want my movie/show to be automatically moved to the finished list when I finish watching it